Dabblr/Concurrent-Document-Editor/README.md

 ### Deliverables
 Our goal is to create a server-client system that:
 * serves simple text documents over HTTP
+* allows a user to create a new text document with an HTTP request
 * accepts updates to a document over HTTP
 * stores and maintains revision history for a document
 * allows multiple editors to work on the same document concurrently